sigle/docs/docs/Start writing/Rich text.md

 ### Headings

-As the big title of your article will act as H1, you can chose between large title (H2) and small title (H3) for titling in the editor.
+As the big title of your article will act as H1, you can choose between a large title (H2) and a small title (H3) for titling in the editor.
 To do this, click on the "+" icon and choose the heading you want.

 ![Introduction illustration](/img/illustrations/heading.gif)